status-im/status-dev-cli/README.md

 and there is a server running on your computer.
 Let's say it is running on port 8080, so you can access your DApp by typing http://localhost:8080 in your browser.

-1. Add a DApp to Status by executing `status-dev-cli add-dapp '{"whisper-identity": "dapp-test", "dapp-url": "http://localhost:8080/", "name": "My Dapp"}'`;
+1. Add a DApp to Status by executing `status-dev-cli add '{"whisper-identity": "dapp-test", "dapp-url": "http://localhost:8080/", "name": "My Dapp"}'`;
 2. Open the "My Dapp" on your device;
 3. Optional: Execute `status-dev-cli watch-dapp . '{"whisper-identity": "dapp-test"}'` to start automatically refreshing your DApp in Status browser when you change the DApp's code.